osoml/pid4nfdi/content/authors/jana/_index.md

   - Project Team Members
 ---

 Jana works at the Gesellschaft für wissenschaftliche Datenverarbeitung mbH Göttingen (GWDG) and is a project team member of PID4NFDI.
+Check [Jana's ORCID record](https://orcid.org/0009-0004-9802-113X) for more information.